By: Edith Bracho-Sánchez, MD, FAAP

 checkup (or soon after), they will get shots that protect them from 5 more diseases.
 They also may get second, third or fourth doses of the vaccines they started during the first year.

 Children get 2 doses of MMR vaccine.
+Some children at higher risk may need 3 doses if there is a disease outbreak.
 Most people who are vaccinated with MMR will be protected for life.
 The vaccine prevents serious illness from three diseases:

-Measles can cause fever, cough, runny nose, and red, watery eyes, commonly followed by a rash that covers the whole body.
+Measles can cause rash, fever, cough, runny nose, and pink eye (conjunctivitis).
 It can lead to seizures (often associated with fever), ear infections, diarrhea, and pneumonia.
 Rarely, measles can cause brain damage or death.

-Mumps can cause fever, headache, muscle aches, tiredness, loss of appetite and swollen and tender salivary glands under the ears.
+Mumps can cause swollen salivary glands (under the jaw), fever, headache, muscle aches and tiredness.
 It can lead to deafness, swelling of the brain and/or spinal cord covering, painful swelling of the testicles or ovaries and, very rarely, death.

-Rubella can cause fever, sore throat, rash, headache and eye irritation.
-It can cause arthritis in up to half of teenage and adult women.
-A pregnant person who gets rubella could have a miscarriage or the baby could be born with serious birth defects.
+Rubella can cause fever, sometimes rash, and swollen lymph nodes.
+A pregnant person who gets rubella could have a miscarriage or the baby could be born prematurely or have serious birth defects.

-Hepatitis A vaccine (2 doses) gives lifelong protection from a serious liver disease.
-The disease can spread through food or by contact with an infected person—even someone who doesn't show any symptoms.
+Hepatitis A vaccine (2 doses given 6 months apart) provides lifelong protection from a serious liver disease.
+The disease can spread through contaminated food or water or direct contact with an infected person—even someone who doesn't show any symptoms.

 Fun fact: Vaccines protect babies before birth!